Loading NuWatt Energy...

 Permit + interconnection

 Boston ISD permits filed; Eversource interconnection application submitted with System Impact Study.
-Structural engineering confirms roof can support array without reinforcement. §48E begin-construction test satisfied by incurring 5% of project cost before the July 4, 2026 deadline.
+Structural engineering confirms the roof can support the array without reinforcement.
+With the §48E begin-construction safe harbor closed July 4, 2026, new starts target the December 31, 2027 placed-in-service deadline.

 Month 10–13